AbinZorto/mlopsv2/README.md

 - **Azure Subscription**: Access to necessary Azure Machine Learning resources.
 - **Python 3.12** installed on the self-hosted system.
 - **Azure CLI** and **AML CLI**, which will be installed automatically by the pipeline templates.

-## Project Structure

-The repository is organized into several key directories:

-### aml-cli-v2/
-Contains YAML templates for managing Azure resources, including the creation of compute resources, deployments, and connections to the Azure Machine Learning workspace.

-### data-science/
-This directory includes all components related to data preparation and model training:
-- **data/**: Contains datasets used for training and evaluation, along with metadata files.
-- **environment/**: Holds configurations for the Conda environments used in training and AutoML.
-- **src/**: Contains the main source code scripts responsible for data preparation, training, evaluation, and model registration.

-### infrastructure/
-This folder is dedicated to the infrastructure setup for the Azure resources:
-- **env-variables/**: Contains configuration files for different environments (Dev, Stage, Prod).
-- **modules/**: Houses Bicep modules for resource creation, such as Azure ML workspaces and compute clusters.
-- **pipelines/**: Includes YAML files for deploying infrastructure using Bicep.

-### mlops-pipelines/
-This directory contains the main Azure DevOps pipelines for MLOps processes:
-- **deploy/**: Subdirectories for batch and online deployment pipelines, including the necessary YAML files.
-- **evaluate/**: Contains testing and training pipelines for evaluating and training models.
-- **Main Pipelines**: YAML files for development, staging, and production pipelines that automate model training, deployment, and registration.

-## Python Pipeline Overview

-This repository includes several Python scripts that handle key stages of the machine learning workflow, including data preparation, evaluation, and model registration.
-These scripts are integrated into the Azure DevOps pipeline, facilitating automation and efficiency throughout the ML lifecycle.

-### Key Python Scripts

-1. **`train.py` - AutoML Training Pipeline**
-   This script utilizes Azure AutoML to train a classical regression model, selecting the best model and hyperparameters based on the dataset provided.

-2. **`train2.py` - Custom RandomForestRegressor Training**
-   This script focuses on training a RandomForest model for regression, allowing manual tuning and feature engineering.

-3. **`prep.py` - Data Preparation**
-   This script is responsible for preprocessing the data before it is fed into the training pipelines.
-Key features include:
-   - Data Cleaning
-   - Feature Engineering
-   - Normalization/Scaling
-   - Dataset Splitting

-4. **`evaluate.py` - Model Evaluation**
-   This script evaluates the performance of trained models based on validation metrics.
-Key functions include:
-   - Performance Metrics Calculation
-   - Model Comparison
-   - Visualization

-5. **`register.py` - Model Registration**
-   This script is used to register trained models into the Azure Machine Learning workspace.
-Key features include:
-   - Model Versioning
-   - Metadata Logging
-   - Deployment Preparation

-6. **`stageprep.py` - Staging Data Preparation**
-   Similar to `prep.py`, this script prepares data specifically for the staging environment.

-### Integration into Azure DevOps Pipelines

-All these scripts are integrated into the Azure DevOps pipeline, ensuring a seamless workflow from data preparation to model deployment.

-### Customization Options

-- **Data Processing Logic**: Each of the preparation scripts can be customized to include specific data transformations, feature selections, or additional preprocessing steps that are relevant to your use case.

-- **Evaluation Criteria**: You can modify `evaluate.py` to include specific performance metrics that are more aligned with your project's goals.

 ## Installation and Setup